Building Additions Overview

 Lastly, this regulation also applies to situations when there is a net decrease in an existing lot's size.
 For instance, if a single lot splits into two lots, both lots must demonstrate code complying areas.
 The newly created lot must also demonstrate a reserve area.

-This information is intended to disperse general information.
-If you need clarification or more detail, you should discuss such with a Registered Sanitarian.
+This is general information.
+If you need clarification or more detail, you should discuss with a Registered Sanitarian.

 Information on B100